 That is not all, as the sand also helps to maintain a proper pH level in the water.
 With the right pH level achieved, the fish will be more comfortable in their environment.

-The sand will also provide an enhanced buffering capacity, which is a big plus for those looking this features in their aquarium sand.
+The sand will also provide an enhanced buffering capacity, which is a big plus for those looking these features in their aquarium sand.
 The best part is that the sand is still affordable.
 You do not have to spend a lot to make your aquarium look its best.

 3. CaribSea Arag-Alive Fiji Pink Sand